pluim003/dockerhub_influx/README.md

 I only use the docker-variant.
 You could instal this script in /opt/dockerhub_influx.
 If you put it somewhere else you'll have to update the systemD startup script.

+### Note

+I have only tested this script to export to InfluxDB v1.8.
+I'm running a container with Influxdb 1.8.10 and latest versions of Grafana and Telegraf, but I couldn't get that one upgraded properly to an InfluxDB v2.x-container.
+I might give it another try in the future.

 ### Troubleshooting